 Other studies that have recorded HR using wearables have shown that HR decreases during a learning unit [@Darnell2019] and increases before induced stress tasks [@chalmers2021].
 It should be noted that not teachers’ but college students’ HRs were assessed in these studies.

-Accordingly, robust studies on whether wearable such as fitness trackers are efficient, low-cost, and robust measurements for assessing teachers’ physiological stress during teaching remain a desideratum.
+Accordingly, robust studies on whether wearables such as fitness trackers are efficient, low-cost, and robust measurements for assessing teachers’ physiological stress during teaching remain a desideratum.
 However, research on teacher stress is particularly relevant due to the increased stress levels in the teaching profession [@johnson2005experience]. @kieschke2008professional revealed that German teachers tend to show an “excessive commitment coupled with inadequate coping resources; and […] are too exhausted to be capable of big efforts” (p.
 435).
 One of the reasons for this is that teachers are confronted with a multitude of demands in their everyday work, some of which exceed their available resources and therefore make it difficult to cope with various stressors [@montgomery2005meta].
 In particular, the unpredictability of events such as classroom disruptions during lessons are typical stressors and can be very overwhelming for teachers.

 Stress therefore occurs when stressors accumulate [@mann2021cumulative], although the extent of the strain depends on the subjective appraisal of the objective demands placed on the individual about available resources [@kyriacou2001].
 It is therefore particularly important for teachers in the teaching profession to have sufficient personal and professional resources at their disposal [@cramer2018belastung], whereby, for example, professional knowledge about classroom management reduces the risk of stress [@klusmann2012berufliche].
 Teachers’ characteristics such as professional experience in turn have an impact on the development of classroom management skills and thus also on the appraisal processes, as these skills develop during professional experience [@ophardt2017klassenmanagement; @wolff2015keeping].

 To gain deeper insights into the links between stressors such as classroom disruption, appraisal processes, and stress responses such as increased HR, it would be beneficial in educational research to capture teachers’ HR using low-cost and non-intrusive instruments such as fitness trackers.
-Therefore, this study examined HR measures assessed by wrist-based fitness trackers are a suitable and effective method for mapping teachers’ HR over the course of a five-phase lab study, including a micro-teaching unit.
+Therefore, this study examined whether HR measures assessed by wrist-based fitness trackers are a suitable and effective method for mapping teachers’ HR over the course of a five-phase lab study, including a micro-teaching unit.
 Considering the relevance of appraisal processes in classroom management, we additionally tested whether variance in HR measures can be explained by teachers’ teaching experience, and by self-reported cognitive appraisal (disruption appraisal and confidence appraisal) of classroom events.

 ## Wearable Devices